 If you’re a baseball fan you’ve probably heard of my husband’s other grandfather, Baseball Hall of Famer Harmon Killebrew.
 Though nicknamed “the Killer” for his incredible batting power, he was one of the most gentle souls you ever met.
 When he was on the road during game season he would go back to his hotel room and unwind by removing the lid from a quart of ice cream and going at it with a spoon.
 He could finish off the entire thing with ease.

-My American grandpa, Leonard, is 92 years old and the only one of our grandfathers still alive today.
-Raised on a farm with a work ethic that remains with him to this day, he became a mechanic and worked in the coal mines of southern Utah.
-Every year, without exception, he also grew a vegetable garden and tended to his beautiful fruit orchard.
-Even now at 92 he still gets up early every morning and finds ways to keep himself useful and productive, mostly outside in his garden, the best kept property in town.
-It’s been over a decade since my grandma’s passing but he still grows a huge vegetable garden that he tends all by himself.
-Though battling cancer and chemo he doesn’t let anything keep him from his work, and at the end of the day you can find him in the family room in his oversized stuffed chair with a fudge stick or ice cream bar.
+My American grandpa, Leonard, lived until he was 92 years old.
+Raised on a farm with a work ethic that remained with him until his final moments, he became a mechanic and worked in the coal mines of southern Utah.
+Even in his 90’s he got up early every morning and found a way to keep himself productive, mostly outside in his beautiful fruit orchard, the best kept property in town.
+Even a decade since my grandma’s passing he still grew a huge vegetable garden every year that he tended by himself.
+Even in his final year, battling cancer and chemo, he didn’t let anything keep him from his work.
+And at the end of the day you could find him in the family room in his oversized stuffed chair with a fudge stick or bowl of ice cream.

 So it’s only natural that Todd and I both inherited the genetic code that attracts us to ice cream and we’ve also passed it on to our kids.
 And though we practice moderation, our family motto remains: “There’s always room for ice cream.”

-So this ice cream is in celebration of Christmas and four truly remarkable men.
+So this ice cream celebrates Christmas and four truly remarkable men.
 I wish they were all still here to enjoy it.
-But if there’s an ice cream maker in heaven I’ll make it for them when I get there.
+But if there’s an ice cream maker in heaven, I’ll make it for them when I get there.

 For this recipe we add the cranberries and pistachios in very last instead of simmering them in the custard.
 There are two reasons for that: Color and Flavor.